RektifyAI/protocol/README.md

 - Risk Advisory`**`
 </br>

 `**`Automated risk advisory is now being introduced by Sena Labs through Sena protocol.
+There are no other protocols doing what Sena does with limited liability.

 ----